Pseudogap-induced change in the nature of the Lifshitz transition in the two-dimensional Hubbard model: Model and Methodology

 From the Matsubara Green's functions $G(\mathbf{k},i\nu_n)$ obtained after the periodization mentioned above, we can compute the Raman response on the imaginary axis within first order perturbation theory as follows

-where $\gamma(\mathbf{k})$ is the Raman scattering vertex amplitude, which depends on the symmetry.
-Here we investigate the $B_{1g}$ scattering, that corresponds to cross-photon polarizations at 45 degrees of the Cu-O-Cu direction and probes the doping effect on the oscillator strength in the $(\pi, 0)$ regions of the BZ.\cite{rmp_raman} In such case, the scattering amplitude is given by
+where the factor $2$ accounts for the spin degeneracy and $\gamma(\mathbf{k})$ is the Raman scattering vertex amplitude, which depends on the symmetry.
+Here we investigate the $B_{1g}$ scattering, that corresponds to cross-photon polarizations at 45 degrees of the Cu-O-Cu direction and probes the doping effect on the oscillator strength in the $(\pi, 0)$ regions of the BZ~\cite{rmp_raman}.
+In such case, the scattering amplitude is given by

 See Appendix~\ref{app_raman} for more details on this Raman factor.

 We can express the Raman response on the real axis by considering the analytical continuation of the expression in Eq.~(\ref{chiiom}).
 The two quantities -- the one on the imaginary axis and that on the real axis -- are related through the Hilbert transform: